 - generous grating of black pepper

-- pinch black salt (optional)
+- 1 pinch black salt optional

 - Cut a circle of parchment paper to fit an 8- or 9-inch pie pan.
 Spray pan with non-stick spray and place parchment in bottom.
 (Spray helps keep sides from sticking; skip this step at your own risk.)

 - Preheat oven to 400.

-- Heat a non-stick pan.
+- Heat a non-stick skillet.
 Add the shallots and cook, stirring, until they begin to soften but not brown.
 Add the crumbled tofu, black salt, and a sprinkle of salt and freshly ground pepper.
 Cook, stirring occasionally, until tofu begins to brown in places.
 Add oregano and zucchini and continue to cook until zucchini softens, about 5 minutes.

 - While the zucchini cooks, blend all remaining ingredients well in a blender.
-When zucchini has softened, remove the pan from the heat and pour in the contents of the blender.
+When zucchini has softened, remove the skillet from the heat and pour in the contents of the blender.
 Quickly stir well and pour into the prepared pie pan.
-Be sure to scrape out any tofu that becomes stuck to the pan.
+Be sure to scrape out any tofu that becomes stuck to the skillet.
 Smooth the top and place in the preheated oven.
 Bake for 25 to 30 minutes, or until center is set and top is not yet browned.